Vector fields and differential schemes: Introduction

 \subsection{Differential schemes}

-Differential schemes have first been introduced\footnote{He then studied them in a series a papers \Cite{KeigherSpecialRings, KeigherQuasiPrimes,KeigherQuasiAffine,KeigherDiffRingFromQuasPrimes, KeigherUnified,KeigherStructurePresheaf}. } by William Keigher in \Cite{KeigherPremArticle}.
-The aim of introducing such objects is to give to algebro-differential geometry\footnote{See the article of Buium and Cassidy in \Cite{OeuvresCompletesKolchin} for an excellent survey on algebro-differential geometry.
+Differential schemes have been introduced for the first time by William Keigher in \Cite{KeigherPremArticle}.
+The goal was to give to algebro-differential geometry\footnote{See the article of Buium and Cassidy in \Cite{OeuvresCompletesKolchin} for an excellent survey on algebro-differential geometry.
 Algebro-differential varieties appear naturally in, for instance, para\-metrized Galois theory: in this setting, the Galois group is not an algebraic group but a differential-algebraic group.
-See for instance \Cite{SingerCassidy}, \Cite{DiffAlgGroupsCass}, \Cite{Landesman}, \Cite{SingerHardouin}.} sound foundations, just as scheme theory for algebraic geometry.
-Nevertheless, and despite the following contributions to this task by A. Buium\footnote{\Cite{BuiumDiffSpec}}, G. Carr\`a Ferro\footnote{\Cite{CarraFerro2, KolchinSchemes}} and J. Kovavic\footnote{\Cite{KovacicDiffSchemes,KovacicGaloisDiffSchemes1, KovacicGaloisDiffSchemes2,KovacicGlobalSections}}, the category of differential schemes is still lacking.
-Let us explain quickly the several attempts that have been made and why they fail.
+See for instance \Cite{SingerCassidy}, \Cite{DiffAlgGroupsCass}, \Cite{Landesman}, \Cite{SingerHardouin}.} solid foundations, just as scheme theory for algebraic geometry.
+Despite contributions to this task by A. Buium \Cite{BuiumDiffSpec}, G. Carr\`a Ferro \Cite{CarraFerro2, KolchinSchemes} and J. Kovavic \Cite{KovacicDiffSchemes,KovacicGaloisDiffSchemes1, KovacicGaloisDiffSchemes2,KovacicGlobalSections}, the category of differential schemes that was looked for is still missing.
+We explain now quickly the several attempts made and why they failed.